302.) Psalms 42 and 43

 how everyone wants a place in heaven,

-but they don’t want to do anything to get there?
+but they don’t want to have to do anything to get there?

 (author unknown)